Agoric/documentation/main/glossary/README.md

 An imaginary currency Agoric documentation uses in examples.

 ## Terms
-Contract instances have associated terms, gotten via `E(zoe).getTerms(instance)` and include the instance's associated issuers, brands, and any custom terms.
+Contract instances have associated terms, gotten via `E(zoe).getTerms(instance)`, which include the instance's associated [issuers](#issuer), [brands](#brand), and any custom terms.
 For example, you might have a general auction contract.
-When someone instantiates it, they provide terms applicable only to this instance.
-For example, for some instances of the auction, you want the minimum bid set at $1000.
-At other instances, you'd like it set at $10.
-You can specify the instance's minimum bid amount in its terms.
+When someone instantiates it, they provide terms applicable only to that instance.
+For example, for some instances of the auction, they want the minimum bid set at $1000.
+At other instances, they'd like it set at $10.
+They can specify the instance's minimum bid amount in its terms.

 ## Value